top of page

 Elam greatly values the partnership of all our friends throughout the world as we seek to fulfil our mission to strengthen and expand the church in the Iran region and beyond.We are committed to protecting your personal information and being transparent about what information we collect and how we use it.

 This policy applies to those who engage with us, whether you are a financial supporter, a prayer supporter, a visitor or user of one of our websites, or a purchaser of our resources.
 This policy describes the information we collect, how it is used and shared, and your choices regarding this information.

-Elam (“we”) is a Christian ministry that exists to strengthen and expand the church in the Iran region and beyond, with offices in the UK, the US and Australia:
+Elam (“we”) is a Christian ministry that exists to strengthen and expand the church in the Iran region and beyond, with offices in the UK, the US, Australia and Germany:

 Elam Ministries (“Elam UK”) is a registered charity (no. 1099143) and a company limited by guarantee (no. 4594727) in England and Wales.

 PO Box 75, Godalming, Surrey, GU8 6YP, UK

 Telephone: +44 (0)1483 427778